 - In a blender, combine the orange juice, honey, champagne vinegar of apple cider vinegar, and olive oil.
 Blend until combined.
 Add salt and pepper to taste.
 Stir into couscous mixture.
 Add pistachio nuts just before serving.

 Serves 5.
 Prep time, 15 minutes; cook time, 5 minutes.

 Honey-glazed pecans give this salad a nice crunch.

-- Preheat oven to 400°F. Toss butternut squash cubes with 2 tablespoons olive oil.
-Place on baking sheet and roast in oven, stirring occasionally, until browned (about 25 minutes).
+- Preheat oven to 400°F. Toss butternut squash cubes with two tablespoons olive oil.
+Place on a baking sheet and roast in the oven, occasionally stirring, until browned (about 25 minutes).

 - Meanwhile, stir pecans and honey together.
-Place on small baking sheet and sprinkle with sugar.
-Bake in oven for 10 minutes.
-Stir, and bake for 5 minutes more.
-Watch carefully so they don’t burn.
+Place on a small baking sheet and sprinkle with sugar.
+Bake in the oven for 10 minutes, stir and bake for 5 minutes more.
+Watch carefully, so they don’t burn.
 Remove from oven and let cool.
 Break apart if necessary.

-- When squash is done, let cool, then combine with baby spinach.
+- When the squash is done, let cool, then combine with baby spinach.

-- Whisk 3 tablespoons olive oil together with the balsamic vinegar and Dijon mustard.
+- Whisk three tablespoons olive oil together with the balsamic vinegar and Dijon mustard.
 Add salt and pepper to taste.

-- Add dressing to salad, then top with candied pecans.
+- Add dressing to the salad, then top with candied pecans.

 Serves 6.
 Prep time, 10–15 minutes; cook time, 25 minutes.

 Shaved Brussels Sprouts Salad

 - Four slices of bacon or vegetarian bacon

 - One tablespoon lemon juice